hleeldc/qwave/INSTALL.md

 `unix:linux-g++` section.
 Look for lines with INCLUDEPATH and LIBS and fix them if necessary.

 Also, make sure that the right version of Qt is being used.
-Try "qmake -query".
+Try `qmake -query`.

 Also note that having Qt3 headers and libraries in compiler's search path causes wierd problems.